someparty/someparty/source/articles/2019-10-20-against-the-pavement.html.markdown

 [Watch: Tang - "Blurred Landscape" @ YouTube](https://youtu.be/12rcmC3RqVQ "#")

-Madeline Link's low-fi project [PAX](https://madelink.bandcamp.com/) has a new video online for the song "Clingfilm," a b-side from their recent EP *Eat Me*.
+Madeline Link's lo-fi project [PAX](https://madelink.bandcamp.com/) has a new video online for the song "Clingfilm," a b-side from their recent EP *Eat Me*.
 The clip, directed by Link's sister Eva, features her band cavorting around in a park while dressed for a Renaissance fair that doesn't appear to be happening.
 You can check it out below.

 While initially a bedroom recording project, PAX recently grew into a full band featuring Madeline backed by guitarist Dexter Nash, bassist Noah O'Neil, and drummer Shane Hooper.
 The group's last physical release was the full-length *Ouch* on [Art of the Uncarved Block](https://www.artoftheuncarvedblock.com/).
 The Link sisters just last week released *Big Time*, their first full-length as the jangle-pop duo [Triples](https://triplesband.bandcamp.com/).